Annual Northeast Boys Lacrosse Prospect Camp

 The Lacrosse Master's annual Northeast Summer Prospect Camp is unlike any camp in the country.
-Nine coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
+Sixteen coaches (14 HEAD coaches, 1 Associate Head Coach & 1 Assistant Coach) from some of the world's finest academic institutions will be on staff for the duration of the camp.
 The make-up of our World-Class staff and the institutions they represent is unprecedented.
 All Lacrosse Masters camps are headlined by coaches from both top lacrosse programs and the best academic institutions in the world.
 Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I & III lacrosse coaches from the world's best academic institutions.

 This is a MUST ATTEND camp for any player interested in playing at any of these schools.
 Each participate will be coached and seen by every coach on staff - guaranteed.
 You will not find this level of exposure and instruction at any camp or tournament.